HISTORY OF THE

 The Kiwanis Club of Brandon received its Charter from Kiwanis International on February 7, 1919.
 Brandon was the second club formed in Manitoba and the second club in what would become Western Canada District, an area that includes Kiwanis clubs from Thunder Bay, ON to Dawson Creek, BC.

-To mark 100 years of service to our community, we are constructing a large, gazebo like pavilion in the park immediately adjacent to Rideau Street, for many years the site of our annual Kar Derby.
-Once completed, our centennial project will be gifted to the City of Brandon and will be used for years to come as a gathering place for weddings, socials, anniversaries, family reunions, picnics, meetings, or just a convenient location to enjoy some outdoor time in the shade.
+To mark our 100 years of service to the community, in 2019, we constructed a large, event pavilion in the park immediately adjacent to Rideau Street, for many years the site of our annual Kar Derby.
+This centennial project has been gifted to the City of Brandon and will be used for years to come as a gathering place for weddings, socials, anniversaries, family reunions, picnics, meetings, or just a convenient location to enjoy some outdoor time in the shade.

 A member’s time is not spent exclusively on club administration or fundraising activities.
-We meet for lunch each Tuesday at Brandon University to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
+We meet for lunch each Tuesday at Brandon University from September to June to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
 Throughout the year, our social committee plans indoor and outdoor events to further enhance Kiwanis fellowship along with our spouses and guests.

 Kiwanis encourages contact with each other through interclub visits.
 Besides our fellow club here in Brandon, we attempt, as often as possible, to meet and enjoy fellowship with Kiwanis clubs across the border in North Dakota.

-As we near a century of service to our community, we are very cognizant of the challenges that lie ahead.
+As we enter our second century of service to our community, we are very cognizant of the challenges that lie ahead.
 Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons and new members who possess the belief that there is something highly satisfying in doing something for others in need.
 That is the sustaining factor that ensures the life and vibrancy of our club.

 If you want happiness for an hour, have a nap